 To do this we propose that global climate change be addressed as the human rights / population health / survival issue of our time, potentially of all time.

 Clearly, the current "management model" is not working.
-A new, more effective approach would be the well known and proven medical emergency assessment and management model.
+A new, more effective approach (to supplement the IPCC that does not define dangerous climate change or make recommendations) would be the well known and proven medical emergency assessment and management model.
 Over the past couple of decades, the field of medicine has developed a specialized medical emergency and management model that is super effective and is very different from standard medical assessment and management.

 Right now the life of the planet (the essential ecosystems of the biosphere) — meaning the health and survival of future generations — is in peril.
 According to Hansen et al (2007), tipping points could be breached at any time.
 If we allow this to happen, we will have no way of controlling the situation and a planetary cataclysm will be unleashed (ibid).
 Right now then, Code Red must be called for the Earth, in the hope of saving our planet and our future.

-The medical model would include integrated climate change risk assessment (specifically for the health and survival of human populations) and precautionary catastrophic-risk-averse medical model mitigation (treatment) plans.
+The medical and environmental health model would include integrated climate change risk assessment (specifically to ensure the health and survival of human populations) and precautionary catastrophic-risk-averse mitigation (treatment) plans.

 This would be a major upgrade to how global change is being addressed now.
-Global climate change is a uniquely deadly threat to humanity and needs a uniquely effective extreme precautionary risk assessment and management model.
+Global climate change is a uniquely deadly threat to humanity and needs a uniquely effective extreme precautionary risk assessment and management model, which at present we do not have.

 Our hope is to catalyze an international